 This collection contains the historic Saint John's rare book collection and other rare and significant items traditionally belonging to Saint John's University and Abbey.

-Search the list of Graduate papers (including what were formerly called "research essays" and "projects") and theses from Saint John's School of Theology, from 1977 to the present, which are kept on permanent reserve at Alcuin Library.
+Search the list of Graduate papers (including what were formerly called "research essays" and "projects") and theses from Saint John's School of Theology, from 1977 to the present.

 The Special Collections at CSB contain some rare and valuable books in a number of different disciplines.